2017 Budget Highlights

 - Class 2 national insurance contributions (NIC) for self-employed to be abolished in 2018.
 This will only affect the self-employed.
-Class 4 NIC to be reformed.
-Details unkown at present.
+Talks of combining Class 4 and Class 2 NIC for a 'new' NIC band.

-- Transferable married couples tax allowance rises to £1,100.
+- Transferable married couples tax allowance is £1,150.

 - HMRC to introduce Digital Accounting for the self employed and Landlords.
 This will introduce quarterly accounting and taxation.
 More details to be announced.